magalhini/blog/content/backpacking-north-vietnam:-a-photo-report/index.md

 ---
-title: "Backpacking North Vietnam: A Photo Report"
+title: 'Backpacking North Vietnam: A Photo Report'
-description: "Vietnam was, and still is, one of the places that heavily piqued my curiosity.
-The media, as well as most cinematic appearances, never really portrayed Vietnam outside of this unknown, almost…"
+description: 'Vietnam was, and still is, one of the places that heavily piqued my curiosity.
+The media, as well as most cinematic appearances, never really portrayed Vietnam outside of this unknown, almost…'
-date: "2016-10-27T17:52:04.409Z"
+date: '2016-10-27T17:52:04.409Z'
 categories:
   - Travel
   - Vietnam
   - Wanderlust
-  - Photography
   - Backpacking

 published: true